-Contamination to the alluvium will be controlled with three pumping wells situated between the toe of Bingham Canyon waste rock disposal area and the Bingham Canyon Cut-off Wall (COW) as depicted in Figure 3 of Dwg.
-No. 454-T-0415.
+Groundwater impact to the alluvial material is controlled with three pumping wells situated between the toe of Bingham Canyon waste rock disposal area and the Bingham Canyon Cut-off Wall (COW) as depicted in Figure 2.
 Table 3 summarizes well statistics.
-The wells are placed to capture mine impacted water moving through alluvium and minimize water reporting to the Bingham Canyon COW.
+The wells were placed to capture mine impacted water moving through alluvium and minimize water reporting to the Bingham Canyon COW.
 The goal of the wells is to maximize alluvial extraction before mine impacted waters can enter the bedrock, however pumping rates for individual wells may vary or cease all together based upon alluvial saturation conditions.
+There are no alluvial pumping or monitoring wells located in Bingham Canyon between the Dry Fork pumping wells and ECG2789A & B.